cherucole/FunnyQuotesApp/README.md

 ### Prerequisites

+You will need to:
+* Have Angular-cli & Node-js installed
-You will need to: Have a web browser (Google chrome is highly prefrable).
+* Have a web browser (Google chrome is highly preferable).
+* Any text editor

 ### Installing

  * Go to Github.com